kapouer/express-dom/README.md

 Mind that policies of the requesting phase are obtained from settings of the responding phase: route handler cannot change policies of current phase.

+Policies names that end with `-src` can be written without that suffix.

 ## tracker

 If phase setting `track` is true, the default tracker waits for async operations: